stelligent/mutato/docs/mvp.md

 ### 1.2 Scope

-Mu is a CLI application tool and a consumable library, written in NodeJS, and powered by AWS CDK.
+Mu2 is a CLI application tool and a consumable library, written in NodeJS, and powered by AWS CDK.
 It has a sole purpose, and that is out of the box automation for containerized applications on AWS ECS all in one place.
 The scope of this project is simple: